Search Our Site

 We live overseas and are not able to see our student during the holidays.
 Are there programs my student can participate in during the holiday season?The Office of International Services coordinates a Thanksgiving Match-Up program for international students.
 This program matches international students with American families who share their Thanksgiving holiday traditions with the student.
 More information on this program is available at Thanksgiving Matchup.

 Is there someone I can talk to about my student's USC experience?You may direct any questions regarding your student's experience to the Office for Parent Programs.
 We will assist you with follow-up.
 You may reach us through this link on our website: Ask a Question, at 213-740-2080, or via e-mail directly or email@example.com

 Are there opportunities for my student to access exercise facilities on campus?Recreational Sports is a very energetic department on campus that provides a variety of activities and facilities to encourage USC students to exercise regularly.
 You may discover the wide range of activities available at USC by visiting Recreational Sports.
 The Lyon Center and the Daland Swim Stadium are also available for student use throughout the school year.

-When is Trojan Family Weekend?Trojan Family Weekend 2013 has been scheduled for October 24-27.
+When is Trojan Family Weekend?Trojan Family Weekend is Thursday, October 22 - Sunday, October 25, 2015.
 We look forward to seeing you there!
-Please visit the website at www.usc.edu/parent for updates and details.
+Please visit http://sait.usc.edu/parent/tfw/ to register and for updates and details.